vmware-tanzu-labs/educates-training-platform/docs/custom-resources/secret-copier.md

 Deletion of the target secret
 -----------------------------

-The operator does not by default delete secrets previously copied to a namespace if the original secret is deleted, the rules change such that it wouldn't have been copied in the first place.
+The operator does not by default delete secrets previously copied to a namespace if the original secret is deleted or the rules change such that it wouldn't have been copied in the first place.

 It is possible however to have any secrets which were copied into a namespace automatically deleted if the `SecretCopier` containing the rules which allowed it to be copied is deleted.
 This is enabled by setting a `reclaimPolicy` of `Delete` instead of the default which is `Retain`.